andrewchambers/reasoncc/README.md

 and let the formatter fix it up.

-Having this in a programming language is becomming a requirement, people are realizing just how must time formatting wastes...
+Having this in a programming language is becomming a requirement, people are realizing just how much time formatting wastes...

 ## Host platform Interop